Fukanoherde/EasyServerManager/README.md

     Restart the server to activate the plugin.
     Configure the default options in the config.yml file as desired.

+Using the source code:

+    The source code is open source.
+However, it is protected by copyright.
+All rights are reserved by the author MysticalShadow95
+    You can use this code and rewrite it a little.
+However, there are a few rules to follow.
+    1, You are obliged to include me as the author when rewriting it.
+You can then register yourself, but that's all.
+    2, When using the source code, all rules and conditions are accepted.
+If you do not comply, the author reserves the right to take legal action against you.
+    3, This code may not be used for illegal purposes.
+    4, The code is not designed to incite violence.
+Therefore, make sure that there are no things in it that incite violence.
+    5, If you download the source code, you accept the conditions.
+Not reading it does not protect you from punishment.

 Support:

-For questions or support, visit our Support Discord or read the documentation on our website.

-This plugin provides basic features that are useful for most Minecraft servers without too many complex options.
+    For questions or support, send me an email at shadowmystical0@gmail.com This plugin provides basic features that are useful for most Minecraft servers without too many complex options.
 It is easy to install and well-suited for server operators who only need the essential functions.